AbbydEca2003/To-Do-App/README.md

 # 📝 Simple To-Do List App

-A minimalist web-based To-Do List app to help you keep track of your daily tasks and stay organized.
+Yet another minimalist web-based To-Do List app to help you keep track of your daily tasks and stay organized.

 ## 🚀 Features